 The National Institute for Health and Clinical Excellence (NICE) has issued full guidance to the NHS in England, Wales, Scotland and Northern Ireland on Carotid artery stent placement for symptomatic extracranial carotid stenosis.

-It replaces the previous guidance on carotid artery stent placement for carotid stenosis (Interventional Procedures Guidance no. 191 September 2006).
+It replaces the previous guidance on carotid artery stent placement for carotid stenosis (NICE interventional procedures guidance 191, September 2006).

-NICE has also published guidance on the following procedure: Carotid artery stent placement for asymptomatic extracranial carotid stenosis
+NICE has also published guidance on carotid artery stent placement for asymptomatic extracranial carotid stenosis (NICE interventional procedures guidance 388, April 2011).

 The main arteries in the neck (the carotid arteries) can become narrowed by fatty deposits.
 Blood clots can form on these fatty deposits and fragments can detach and lodge in thinner arteries that supply blood to parts of the brain, causing a transient ischaemic attack (TIA, sometimes called a ‘mini stroke’) or a stroke.